SaxySam/Git_Instructions/README.md

 ## Dealing with Clashes and Merge Conflicts

 Sometimes, when the same file has been worked on across devices or users without pulling local changes before attempting to push, you may run into ***Merge Conflicts*** where there exist two versions of the same file within git, and the repository doesn't know which one to use.
-The two files exist in a sort of *superposition* of two states at once until resolved.
+The two files exist in *superposition* of two states at once until resolved.

 Merge conflicts will appear visually in the Source Control tab on the left-hand taskbar (Branch icon, <i class="fa-solid fa-code-branch"></i>) under a new heading labelled "*Merge Changes*" with a red <b style="color:red">!</b> next to the file name, as well as a number indicating the amount of conflicts within the file.